 Ecosystem partners stand to gain substantial benefits from insights derived through aggregated data within the supply chain network.
 This opens avenues for agility and margin improvement through strategic collaboration.
 Entitled supply chain partners will have visibility into the movement of products across the entire supply chain, surpassing the traditional 1-up and 1-down exchange of data with direct suppliers and customers.
 The establishment of a connected ecosystem will result in an improved demand signal and a reduction in the bullwhip effect, ultimately streamlining end-to-end business operations for optimized value chain performance.

-To realize efficient, secure, and scalable data sharing and chaining capabilities, the standardization of data schemas, APIs, and smart contracts is crucial.
-The CESTC, through use case proof of concepts, aims to develop technical standards on data integration, data schemas, and data processing elements applicable to any distributed ledger-based technology solution and in future generative AI solutions.
+To realize efficient, secure, and scalable data sharing and chaining capabilities, the standardization of data representations, APIs, and smart contracts is crucial.
+The CESTC, through use case proof of concepts, aims to develop technical standards on data integration, data represenations, and data processing elements applicable to any distributed ledger-based technology solution and in future generative AI solutions.
 The outlined roadmap of deliverables represents the future applications of chained data, highlighting its pivotal role in advancing the computing ecosystem.

 References